Please stop applying toxic pesticides to Wilsonville!

 Also alarming, the interactions between the many chemicals being sprayed near our homes and in our parks are unknown.
 According to David Bellinger, professor of neurology at Harvard Medical School, “Impacts from multiple chemicals may simply add up, amplify one another's effects.”

 This issue affects every person and pet in Wilsonville.
-We are asking Wilsonville's City Council, School Board, and Villebois Arbor HOA landscaping company leaders to immediately stop the use of all toxic pesticides and switch to proven organic methods that are cost comparable and require 80% less water.
+We are asking Wilsonville's City Council, School Board, and Villebois Arbor HOA landscaping company leaders to immediately stop the use of all toxic pesticides and switch to proven and safer landscaping methods.
 You can find this information on our partners website www.nontoxicIrvine.org

 Harvard University, City of Irvine, CA, The Irvine Unified School District all have successfully switched to organic landscaping practices.
 Other Cities/Counties across the U.S. such as Carlsbad, CA, Portland, ME, Dover, NH and Marin County, CA are banning the use of toxic pesticides and we would like to see Wilsonville join in this endeavor.
 The City of Irvine has demonstrated you can have beautiful parks, playing fields and lawns that meet community expectations without the use of toxic pesticides.